aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 Uploader while automating the upload and insertion process without a user/GUI interface interaction.

-In this case, the scans should be transferred to the LORIS-MRI filesystem (a path such as `/data/incoming/`), and on input text file `scans_list.txt` provided, listing one line pr dataset (example below).
+In this case, the scans should be transferred to the LORIS-MRI filesystem (for example `/data/incoming/`).
+In addition, an input text file (such as `scans_list.txt`) listing one dataset per line should be provided (see example below).

-The following fields are expected, separated by spaces:
+Each line in that text file should include the following information separated by spaces:

-1. the full path to the zipped DICOM scanset (`.zip`, `.tgz`, `.tar.gz`),
+1. the full path to the zipped DICOM dataset (`.zip`, `.tgz`, `.tar.gz`),
 2. Y or N depending on whether the scan is for a phantom or not, and
-3. patient name following the PSCID_CandID_VisitLabel LORIS convention for real candidates.
+3. the patient name following the PSCID_CandID_VisitLabel LORIS convention for real candidates.
 Leave BLANK for phantoms.

 Example for two entries/scans to be uploaded (one human subject and one phantom):